 Different countries have different requirements and duration for visa.
 Make sure you adhere to the prerequisites solicited.

 Plan to arrive at least a few hours, if not a full day, before you are expected.
 The extra time will help you familiar and settle into the new environment of your destination.

 The sooner you book your tickets the better.
 Often times this does not happen for the reason that the tour is planned at the very last minute.
 However, do get this all-so-important task done with as soon as possible.
 Plan to arrive at least a few hours, if not a full day, before you are expected.
 The extra time will help you familiar and settle into the new environment of your destination.

 Most countries require individuals to purchase health insurance as part of paperwork needed for visa application.
 Even if not, it would be wise to have insurance in place to cover incidentals.

 You would not want to frantically look for money exchange vendors as soon as you land, especially when you are short for time.
 It is highly recommended that you buy currency from home not just for the sake of convenience but also for better deals.
-Diversify your money as much as possible; a little bit of hard cash, some traveller’s cheques and travel cards make for safer travel vis-à-vis relying on just one option.
+Diversify your money as much as possible; a little bit of hard cash, some traveller’s cheques and forex cards make for safer travel vis-à-vis relying on just one option.
 If you circumnavigate the world often make sure to rack up points as you go along.
-Use travel cards as often as possible.
-Seasoned travellers make nearly all their purchases on travel cards.
+Use forex cards as often as possible.
+Seasoned travellers make nearly all their purchases on forex cards.
 Points accumulated can be transferred for hotel stay and air-travel or any other purpose that you deem fit.
 You can easily exchange your money andget the best forex rates online when you return from your travel, may it be AUD to INR or CAD to INR or any other currency.

 Checking-in online will save you time at the airport and let you get better seats.
 Often enough, airlines overbook seats, it is then that those who check-in last get either bumped off the flight or may get left over seats.